vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 In this article, we demonstrate how to send a message from node-RED to a Peakboard box.
 This is commonly used to inform a Peakboard user about some event happening in the node-RED flow.

-In our example, we send an alert that consists of a message and a Priority field.
-The message is shown in the Peakboard application and if the Priority is 'A' the background is turning red.
+In our example, we send an alert that consists of a message and a priority field.
+The message is shown in the Peakboard application, and if the priority is `A`, then the background turns red.

 ## Building the Peakboard app

-The first thing we need in the Peakboard app is a function called SubmitAlert.
-We're making it 'shared'.
-So the function can not only be called from within the app but also from the outside by calling a http endpoint on the box.
-The function has two parameters: Priority and Message.
+The first thing we need in the Peakboard app is a function called `SubmitAlert`.
+We make select **Shared function**.
+This way, the function can be called from outside the app, by calling an HTTP endpoint on the box.
+The function has two parameters: `Priority` and `Message`.

 ![image](/assets/2024-04-08/010.png)